Pension Refund for Nationals of Chile

 In particular, these agreements state that as a citizen of Chile who is resident for tax purposes in Germany, you are entitled to a German old-age pension after a contribution period of 60 months.

-With regard to voluntary contributions to the German pension insurance scheme, the Social Security Agreement stipulates that if you are resident in the EU or the UK, you will be given the option of continuing to make contributions to qualify for a statutory pension in Germany.
+Regarding voluntary contributions to the Deutsche Rentenversicherung, the Social Security Agreement specifies that if you reside in the EU or the UK, you are given the choice to continue making contributions towards qualifying for a statutory pension in Germany.

-In addition, if you have already paid contributions for at least 60 months, you can continue to pay into the German pension system from anywhere in the world.
+Furthermore, if you have already made contributions for at least 60 months, you are allowed to continue contributing to the German pension system from anywhere in the world.

-If you do not meet the pension eligibility criteria and live outside the EU or the UK, you may be entitled to a pension refund 24 months after your last contribution.
+If you do not meet the pension eligibility criteria and live outside the EU or UK, you may be eligible for a pension refund 24 months after your last contribution.

 Claim your Payout of German Pension Contributions with our Free Eligibility Check